xlab-si/xopera-docs/docs/cli.rst

     .. tab:: Description

-        The ``opera package`` command is used to create a valid TOSCA CSAR - a deployable zip (or tar) compressed archive file.
+        The ``opera package`` command is used to create a valid TOSCA CSAR - a deployable zip (or tar) compressed archive file (CSAR = Cloud Service Archive).
         TOSCA CSARs contain the blueprint of the application that we want to deploy.
         The process includes packaging together the TOSCA service template and all the accompanying files.

         In general, ``opera package`` receives a directory (where user's TOSCA templates and other files are located) and produces a compressed CSAR file.
         The command can create the CSAR if there is at least one TOSCA YAML file in the input folder.
-        If the CSAR structure is already present (if `TOSCA-Metadata/TOSCA.meta` exists and all other TOSCA CSAR constraints are satisfied) the CSAR is created without an additional temporary directory.
+        If the CSAR structure is already present (if `TOSCA-Metadata/TOSCA.meta` or exists or ``metadata`` is present in the TOSCA service template and if all other TOSCA CSAR constraints are satisfied) the CSAR is created without an additional temporary directory.
         And if not, the files are copied to the tempdir, where the CSAR structure is created and at the end the tempdir is compressed.
         The input folder is the mandatory positional argument, but there are also other command flags that can be used.